Ethnocentrism is the belief that your culture is natural and correct while other people’s cultures are incorrect, unnatural, or inferior.

 The opposite of this is xenocentrism, where you believe another culture is better than your own.
 For example, some people who move to the United States might have dreamed of fleeing their homeland to the USA since childhood because they’ve loved the concept of freedom, small government, and capitalism.

 While we might not want to change our culture and traditions, we could use the theory of ethnocentrism to get to know other people’s cultures better.
+However, if we get go too far the other way, we end up being cultural relativists – with no moral framework guiding us at all.
 If we understand other people’s perspectives, we can live more harmoniously together, and remain open-minded to learning from each other.

 Bizumic, B., & Duckitt, J. H. (2012).
 What is and is not ethnocentrism?
 A conceptual analysis and political implications.
 Political Psychology, 33, 887-909. https://doi.org/10.1111/j.1467-9221.2012.00907.x